equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/episodes_code_config.md

   export PORT=3100
   ```

-* Add this config - explore the Azure AD App registrations to find the proper values.
+* Add this config - explore the Microsoft Entra ID App registrations to find the proper values.
   * Hint: You may have to create a new value for the secret

 ### --Now You--